carbon-language/carbon-lang/clang/README.txt

                  token in the AST.
-AST's are 'streamed' out a top-level declaration at a time, allowing clients to use decl-at-a-time processing, build up entire translation units, or even build 'whole program' ASTs depending on how the use the APIs. libast2llvm - [Planned] Lower the AST to LLVM IR for optimization & codegen. clang       - An example client of the libraries at various levels.
+AST's are 'streamed' out a top-level declaration at a time, allowing clients to use decl-at-a-time processing, build up entire translation units, or even build 'whole program' ASTs depending on how they use the APIs. libast2llvm - [Planned] Lower the AST to LLVM IR for optimization & codegen. clang       - An example client of the libraries at various levels.